ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/2_prepare_the_landing_page.md

 ```

 After adding this template you can check the new Page.
-The part between menu and footer should be empty, because you have not added any content to it yet.
+The part between menu and footer should be empty, because you haven't added any content to it yet.

 ![Empty Page](enterprise_tut_empty_page.png)